gskinnerTeam/flutter-stateful-props/README.md

      myThing = addProp(ThingProp(Thing()));
  }
 ```
 Another example of inheritance in action, is our shortcut handler for Taps.
-Since these are so common, we created a dedicated mixin just for taps, that extends `GestureProp`:
+Since taps are by far the most common gesture, we created a dedicated mixin just for taps to reduce boilerplate.
+It extends `GestureProp` and just passes it a `onTap: ` value:
 ```
 class TapProp extends GestureProp {
   TapProp(VoidCallback onTap) : super(onTap: onTap);